dansusman/raft/README.md

 we send more messages when the state of the system is not very stable, and slow things down once we have had an election.

+After the milestone, challenges became _much_ more prevalent.
+We faced issues with partitions, leader crashes, performance, packet storms, etc. You name it, we likely faced it.
+Though this was quite painful at times, we had various breakthroughs along the way that kept us going.

 ## Testing the Code

 To test the code, we utilized print statements and the simulator.
 We ran our code on our local machines and the Khoury servers multiple times to check that the program was behaving as expected.
 As we incrementially added functionality, we increased/modified our print statements to give us hints as to what the state of the system was at any point in its execution.

+Testing the code after the milestone followed the same procedure as before.
+We used print statements to see the state of the system throughout the ./sim.py tests/... executions, ran the code over and over looking for bugs or optimization opportunities, and honestly just hoped for the best.
+This project was tough, for sure!